 - Offers some of the lowest spreads

-- ASIC clients enjoy negative balance protection
+- ASIC clients have negative balance protection

 - Supports popular trading platforms